 Why live in Rome?

-A number of international companies have offices in Rome, there are language schools, tourism attractions requiring international staff, and even fast-food restaurants where you can get by with basic Italian – in other words, there are job opportunities available for expats prepared to perhaps begin at the bottom and not worry about the wages.
+A number of international companies have offices in Rome.
+There are language schools, tourism attractions requiring international staff, and even fast-food restaurants where you can get by with basic Italian.

 You can meet people from many different nations – who are all in Rome to live and experience the Italian way of life.